-We draw your attention to note 2.1 of the financial statements, which refers to the impact of COVID-19 pandemic on the operation and development of the Company's activities, as well as to the actions taken by the management of the Company to address the impact and ensure the Company's ability to continue as a going concern.
+We draw your attention to note 2.1 of the financial statements, which refers to the impact of the COVID-19 pandemic on the Company's operations, as well as to the actions taken by management to address them so as to ensure the Company's ability to continue as a going concern.
 Our opinion is not qualified in respect of this matter.